 - Will it be used to access premium on-demand portals such as Netflix, Hulu, or Amazon Prime?

-- Will you use it to stream movies and TV shows from various free APKs (Android Apps) or IPTV services?
+- Will you use it to stream movies and TV shows from various Streaming Apps or IPTV services?

 - Do you want to play games on your Android TV Box?